SINTEF/dlite/README.md

     1. Select the solution configuration "Debug", then build the solution (Menu Build -> Build solution)
 	2. Select the solution configuration "Release", then build the solution (Menu Build -> Build solution)

+To run the tests, do

+    ctest -C Debug

 ## Build on Linux

 Build with: